-The pull-through braid is one of those styles that looks complicated, but it's pretty simple, even for the least experienced braiders out there.
+The pull-through braid is a cute hairstyle for the fair that looks complicated, but it's pretty simple, even for the least experienced braiders out there.
 All you need are some clear elastics.
 Hair enthusiast Alex Gaboury's YouTube tutorial on the side pull-through braid is easy to follow.
 You can keep it loose, and tug gently on the hair once it's braided to create more fullness.
-This hairstyle pairs well with some colorful cotton candy to really achieve an adorable look on the 'gram.
+This fun hair 'do pairs well with some colorful cotton candy to really achieve an adorable look on the 'gram.

 Space buns might be too much height for the carnival.
 If you go to a concert on the fairgrounds, you are going to be blocking the view of the folks behind you.
 So, what is the solution for hot, humid summer nights and keeping hands off your hair so you can enjoy that candy apple?
 Delicately twisted low buns.
 Dutch beauty vlogger Loepsie demonstrates how to create twisted low "cinnamon roll buns" in this video.
 You'll need some bobby pins to secure the buns, and perhaps some spritzes of the NuMe Freeze Please Finishing Hairspray to keep them in place on the tilt-a-whirl.

 There's nothing wrong with some artfully messy hair at the fair.
 Those subtle beach waves might even come naturally if the grounds are by the water.
 Divide hair into sections accordingly, then use a wave-making tool like our Classic Curling Wand Pearl (for curlier, more natural-looking curls), then gently rake fingers through for added texture.
 For even more texture, our Root Werk Root Lifter also works as a texturizing spray when spritzed (8 to 10 inches away) onto the mid section of hair.
 Place two to three clips just above the ear on the side that's closest to your hair's part.
 If you're looking for clips, check out these adorable ones.